The Alleged Russian Revival

 with the seventeen professed brethren who remained faithful to him.
 But among

-the knights as a whole, the news of his incredible betrayal was greeted with
+the knights as a whole, the news of his incredible

-fury.
-One should bear in mind that the statutes of the Order decreed the
+betrayal was greeted with fury.
+One should bear in mind that the statutes of

-automatic loss of the habit for any knight who surrendered a stronghold to the
+the Order decreed the automatic loss of the habit for any knight who

 The Russian coup d'état

-On 26 August (Russian calendar) 6 September (Westen
+On 26 August (Russian calendar) 6 September (Westen calendar) the

-declaring that they regarded Hompesch as deposed, and
+regarded Hompesch as deposed, and invoking the

-invoking the protection of the Czar Paul I
+protection of the Czar Paul I

 proclaimed that he took the Order under his "supreme direction", and